Kieran-Arul/interview-prep/README.md

 ## Project Overview

-- The purpose of this repo is to help others prepare for interviews in an organised way
+- The purpose of this repo is to prepare for interviews in an organised way
-- I will commit a solution and explanation to every problem I solve and comfortably understand
+- We will commit a solution and explanation to every problem we solve and comfortably understand
-- I aim to solve about 1-2 questions a day
+- We aim to solve about 1-2 questions a day
 - Solutions will be stored by pattern and difficulty
 - Problems will mostly be from LeetCode, Grokking the Coding Interview and HackerRank
 - If you notice any errors in our code, or perhaps optimisations we could make, please let us know